Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Simulation

-For each method, the prediction performance is measured by out-of-sample mean squared error (MSE) evaluated on independently generated testing data of sample size 200.
+For each method, the prediction performance is measured by out-of-sample mean squared error (MSE) evaluated on independently generated testing data of size 200.
 The feature aggregation accuracy is measured by false positive rate (FPR) and false negative rate (FNR) in selecting the correct feature grouping pattern.
-For each setting, the simulation is repeated for 100 times, we report the means and standard errors of the performance metrics.
+For each setting, the simulation is repeated for 100 times.

-The results are shown in Table~\ref{tab:contin1}.
-In all cases, the proposed TSLA approach has the best predictive performance.
-The improvement over other competing methods is more substantial when the model dimension is high and the SNR is low, where proper feature reduction is the most critical.
+Table~\ref{tab:tab1} reports the means and standard errors of the MSE, FNR, and FPR; we have also conducted paired $t$-tests to compare these performance metrics between TSLA and the other methods, and the results are reported in Section~\ref{sec::app-simu-reg} of the Supplement.
+In all cases, the proposed TSLA approach has the best performance.
+Based on the paired $t$-tests, the improvement over other competing methods is always significant at the significance level $\alpha = 0.01$.
+The performance gain in prediction from TSLA is more substantial when the model dimension is high and the SNR is low, where proper feature reduction is the most critical.
 The RFS-Sum method is the second best in prediction, indicating the benefit of utilizing the tree structure as side information.
 In terms of feature aggregation, TSLA outperforms RFS-Sum and has low FNR and FPR in general.

+We remark that Case~3 is a high-dimensional scenario with $n<p$ for TSLA and Enet2, but not for other models that do not consider interactions.
+We have designed another simulation setup with $n<p$ for all the methods; the results reported in Section~\ref{sec::app-simu-highdim} of the Supplement indicate that TSLA still performs the best.
 These results show the promise of our proposed framework.